pickuperast/CodeGenerator/Editor/Agents/Prompts/PromptAgentArchitectorTool.md

 - Provide scene validation

 ## Code Completeness:
-- Always provide FULL CODE only of the files mentioned in TechnicalSpecification FilePathes.
+- Always provide FULL CODE for files mentioned in {_task}.
 - Do not be lazy telling "// Other methods would need similar updates..." or "// Rest of the script remains the same" similar comments, instead provide full code.

 ## No Explanations or Comments:
-- Do **not** include explanations, comments, or summaries.
+- Do not include explanations, comments, or summaries.
+Instead your method names and variable names should be self-explanatory, do not be afraid to use long names.
-- Include fully expanded code, even if repetitive, but only for scripts mentioned in {Technical Specification} if such words will be met in request.
+- Include fully expanded code, even if repetitive, but only for scripts mentioned in {_task} if such words will be met in request.